On the previous tutorial we covered where to find the source code for Gazebo and other dependencies.

 mkdir ~/code cd ~/code

-Now we use mercurial to "clone" our fork.
+Now we use git to "clone" our fork.
 What the clone command does is copy all the code across all branches from the internet to your computer.
 Gazebo has a large codebase, so this process may take a while depending on your internet connection:

 Now you should have a local copy of Gazebo under